Carlo Maratta: Mature years, 1662–c. 1680

-In 1679 or 1680, a daughter, Faustina, was born to Maratta by his mistress, Francesca Gommi (or Gomma).
+In 1679 or 1680, his mistress, Francesca Gommi (or Gomma) gave birth to their daughter Faustina.
 He legally recognized her as his daughter in 1698 and upon becoming a widower in 1700, Maratta married the girl's mother.
 His daughter's features were incorporated into a number of Maratta's late paintings.

-In 1704, Maratta was knighted by Pope Clement XI.
+She later married the poet Giambattista Felice Zappi and became a prominent poet and member of the Academy of Arcadia In 1704, Maratta was knighted by Pope Clement XI.

-With a general decline in patronage around the beginning of the eighteenth century and largely due to the economic downturn, Maratta turned his hand to painting restoration, including works by Raphael and Carracci.
-His sculptural designs included figures of the Apostles for San Giovanni in Laterano.
-He continued to run his studio into old age even when he could no longer paint.
-Maratta died in 1713 in Rome, and was buried there in Santa Maria degli Angeli.